Farama-Foundation/Arcade-Learning-Environment/README.md

 - Multi-platform code (compiled and tested under OS X and several Linux distributions, with Cygwin support).
 - Communication between agents and emulation core can be accomplished through pipes, allowing for cross-language development (sample Java code included).
 - Python development is supported through ctypes.
-- Agents programmed in C++ have access to all ALE features.
+- Agents programmed in C++ have access to all features in the ALE.
 - Visualization tools.

 ## Quick start